hongyusu/bigdata_etl/streaming/README.md

       mainClassName = 'streaming.KafkaCustomerConsumer'
       ```

+   1. Follow the same principle, the code can be run via _gradle_ wrapper or _spark_.
+   1. While the Java Kafka consumer is running, execute a Kafka CLI producer
+      ```
+      kafka-console-producer --topic test --broker-list localhost:9092
+      ```

+      or
+      ```
+      kafka-console-producer --topic test --broker-list localhost:9092 < test.csv
+      ```

+      messages populated to Kafka topic _test_ will be consumed and printed out to the terminal.

 # Make a Kafka Avro producer in Java

 # Make a Spark Kafka Avro consumer in Java

 # Connect to Schema registry